BlueSpike20/Surfter/README.txt

 TODO: Create a tierd user layer with modest ad content for free members, with top teir able to send custom queries up the stack.

-TODO: Create a lirbrary of Surft pages so we don't have to pay everytime and we all can enjoy past results.

 TODO: Once we have the column of AI responses, do another AI summary of the summeries for the infographic and hyperanalysis.

 TODO: Break the generate_html function out of Surfter.py and make it its own file.

-TODO: Create a PaidSurftArchive folder that holds all the paid pages.
-Auto routes when Paid == True

 TODO: Create logic that removes gpt request for articles that fail souptext.
 Either keep image or step over before rendering.